UWCS/rs118/src/chip8-solns.md

 ## Task 1.7

 For a clock rate of 700Hz, you can create a `Duration` using `Duration::from_secs_f64(1_f64/700_f64)`.
 Don't hardcode this though.
-The "proper" way to do it is modify your `new()` method to accept a clock speed, then store the duration in the struct to return when requested.
+The "proper" way to do it is to modify your `new()` method to accept a clock speed, then store the duration in the struct to return when requested.

 ```rust,noplayground
 impl VM {